Kate Hoey MP

 One of her Parliamentary colleagues Ashleah Skinner was one of the first PPR members to receive the PPR Professional Practising Certificate’s and she is delighted and honoured to accept the role of Patron of the PPR and is committed to raising Paralegals in Parliament including PPR.

-Esperanza Fuentes is Head Of Legal Operations at Which?
-Legal where she leads a team of 20 lawyers who provide advice to about 70,000 Which? members on consumer, employment and wills & probate issues.
+Esperanza Fuentes is the former Head Of Legal Operations at Which?
+Legal where she led a team of 20 lawyers who provide advice to about 70,000 Which? members on consumer, employment and wills & probate issues.

 Esperanza started her legal career in the commercial law sector and after a career break spent a year at the CPS.
 She joined Which?
 Legal in 2006.
 She advises on all aspects of consumer law and employment law.
 Esperanza has appeared on national and local TV and radio, to provide legal comment on Which? campaigns and topical matters, such as holiday and travel law, tenancy advice, parking violations and neighbour disputes.

 Esperanza is passionate about developing new talent and is keen to see more diversity in the legal profession and more development opportunities for aspiring newcomers.
 She also believes that the public need new ways of accessing legal information and advice which are relevant to their needs and professionally and expertly delivered.